robofinch/Prismarine-Anchor/README.md

 ### Licensing

-All rights reserved for now, while stuff can undergo major changes.
-Will probably be open-source.

 Notable dependencies and inspirations include Amulet Editor, which is not open-source, the awesome `quartz_nbt` (copying-and-pasting that is how the nbt crate here began), and `rusty-leveldb` (their MCPE example and MemEnv struct were helpful, as well as their main functionality as a LevelDB crate).
 Project Lodestone is a growing source for this project;
-hopefully, some of the work here will also help Lodestone (whether as a dependency or copying-and-pasting and adding a required notice, depending on this project's license).
+hopefully, some of the work here will also help Lodestone (whether as a dependency or copying-and-pasting and adding a notice).

 Much of the information for developing the NBT parser came from minecraft.wiki and wiki.bedrock.dev.